ppeerttu/webrtc-signal/README.md

 # webrtc-signal

-A signaling server for WebRTC clients.
+A signal server for WebRTC clients.

 ## Details

-This server is used for signaling WebRTC clients.
+This server is used for signal WebRTC clients.
 During the early steps of this project this server might expose some REST APIs for development needs.

 ### Requirements